nordcraftengine/documentation/docs/styling/theme/index.md

 ## Theme variables

-Theme variables are used to declare CSS variables at a global level for your project.
-These variables can then be referenced throughout your application to ensure consistent styling.
+Use theme variables to declare [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Cascading_variables/Using_custom_properties) at a global level for your project.
+You can then use these variables in your project for styling.

 When creating a new theme variable, you define: